ij-plugins/ijp-imagej-launcher/ReadMe.md

 * operating system: `macOS`
 * architecture: `aarch64` also known as Apple Silicon or Arm64
-* package: `jre` (`jdk` is fine too, is larger and supports Java compilation)
+* package: `JRE` (`JDK` is fine too, is larger and supports Java compilation)
-* version: `11` (`17` will work too, but you will not have JavaScript available, if you want to use it)
+* version: `11-LTS` (`17-LTS` will work too, but you will not have JavaScript available, if you want to use it)

-Click on `tar.gz` button to download and save to the `java` directory you created earlier.
+Click on `tar.gz` button to download and save to the `java` folder you created earlier.
 You should have file like `OpenJDK11U-jre_x64_windows_hotspot_11.0.19_7.tar.gz`.

-**5. Uncompress into the `java` director**
+**5. Uncompress into the `java` folder**

-That will create directory like `jdk-11.0.19+7-jre`.
+That will create folder like `jdk-11.0.19+7-jre`.
 This is the Java VM that IJP ImageJ Launcher will use to start Fiji.

 **6. Download the IJP ImageJ Launcher to the Fiji.app directory**

-Go to [Releases] and download "IJP-ImageJ-Launcher-0.1.0-macosx-arm64" and "IJP-ImageJ-Launcher-0.1.0-macosx-arm64.command"
+Go to [Releases], download "IJP-ImageJ-Launcher-0.1.0-macosx-arm64" and "IJP-ImageJ-Launcher-0.1.0-macosx-arm64.command", save them to the `Fiji.app` folder.

 The "*.command" file is a helper that can be used to launch Fiji without using command prompt.
 Future versions of the IJP Launcher, after v.0.1.0, may eliminate the need for using this file.